johnkola/swagger-to-nextjs/CODEGEN-PROMPTS.md

 ### /src/templates/helpers.js
 Create a module using ES Module syntax that exports custom Handlebars helper functions specifically designed for code generation tasks with DaisyUI components.
 Import string utilities using ES Module imports.
 Export individual named helper functions for case conversion: pascalCase (convert any string to PascalCase for class names), camelCase (for variable names), kebabCase (for file names), and upperCase (for constants).
 Add helpers for type generation: typeString (convert OpenAPI schema to TypeScript type string), isRequired (check if a property is in the required array), and isNullable (determine if a type should be nullable).
 Include path helpers: pathToRoute (convert OpenAPI path to Next.js route), extractPathParams (get parameter names from path), and routeToFilePath (convert route to file system path).
 Add DaisyUI-specific helpers: daisyInputType (determine DaisyUI input class based on schema), daisyButtonVariant (select button variant based on operation type), daisyAlertType (map error types to alert variants), daisyTableClass (generate table classes with modifiers), formControlClass (generate form control classes based on validation state), and badgeColor (map status values to badge colors).
 Add utility helpers: hasBody (check if operation has request body), getSuccessStatus (determine success response code), jsonStringify (safely stringify objects for templates), and isLargeTextField (determine if textarea should be used).
 Export each helper as a named export.

+### /src/TemplateTester.js
+Create a class using ES Module syntax that validates all Handlebars templates before generation.
+Import Handlebars, fs-extra, and path using ES Module imports.
+The class should scan the templates directory recursively for .hbs files, attempt to compile each template with Handlebars, track compilation errors with file path and error details, support custom test data for template rendering tests, provide summary statistics (tested, passed, failed), emit progress events during testing, support verbose mode for detailed output, handle missing template directories gracefully, test both built-in and custom templates if provided, validate template helpers are available, check for common template issues (missing variables, invalid syntax), and return detailed results for error reporting.
+Export as default.

 ---

 ## Phase 5: Base Generator